 Rocoto

 Rocoto is one of those restaurants that we like.
-Before Peruvian haute cuisine landed in Barcelona, Andean gastronomy was represented here by small home restaurants in less central neighborhoods, which fed Peruvian food to the country’s immigrants who settled in the city’s less gentrified neighborhoods.
-Rocoto is one of these sites.
+Before Peruvian haute cuisine landed in Barcelona, Andean gastronomy was represented here by small homemade restaurants in the less central neighborhoods, which fed Peruvian food to the country’s immigrants who settled in the less gentrified neighborhoods of the city.
+Rocoto is one of these places.

-Hidden in the depths of Sants, the Rocoto specializes in food for Peruvians, that is, no fancy ceviche, but grilled chicken, grilled meat and other classic dishes at reasonable prices and with the trump card of the lunch menu, always with ceviche or some chaufa at a good price, making it easy for everyone to get to know firsthand the authentic Peruvian cuisine.
+Hidden in the depths of Sants, Rocoto specializes in food for Peruvians, that is, no fancy ceviche, but grilled chicken, grilled meat and other classic dishes at reasonable prices and with the bonus of the lunch menu, always with ceviche or some chaufa at a good price, making it easy for everyone to get to know firsthand the authentic Peruvian cuisine.

 📍Carrer d’Olzinelles, 13